 For help with research questions, e-mail our reference library staff at firstname.lastname@example.org.

-The USCIS History Office and Historical Reference Library is located approximately two blocks from the Branch Avenue Metro Station.
+The USCIS History Office and Library is located in Camp Springs, MD outside Washington, DC, approximately two blocks from the Branch Avenue Metro Station.

 Hours of Operation